 In this short film Kas sculpts each scene into a powerful portrait which captures an inspiring old friendship and the mutual affections and understanding between Michael and Joan.

-Visiting Hours is one chapter from a larger documentary by Kasimir Burgess on Michael Leunig’s life.
-The documentary is a 2017 recipients of Screen Australia’s $1 million in production investment funding through the Documentary Producer and Commissioned programs and is currently in production.
+Visiting Hours is one chapter from a larger documentary by Kasimir Burgess on Michael Leunig’s life, The Leunig Fragments.
+The documentary is a 2017 recipients of Screen Australia’s $1 million in production investment funding through the Documentary Producer and Commissioned programs and premiered in 2019.